Installation from source code

 Follow the steps described in the Prerequisites > Docker section of the "Installation with Docker" page.

-The above commands should be enough to install Redis which is ready to use with Lisk Service.
+The above commands should be enough to start Redis which is ready to use with Lisk Service.

 To stop the Docker container again, execute the following commands below:

-PM2 manages the node process for Lisk Service and handles log rotation (Highly Recommended).
+PM2 helps manage the node processes for Lisk Service and also offers easy log rotation (Highly Recommended).

 npm install -g pm2